Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 clockwise to increase the audio level from the receiver's

 speaker, external speaker, or from headphones.
-Be certain to
+Be certain

 set the volume setting at the desired level for TIMER use.